On the Rise Academy: Frequently Asked Questions

 Are DPSCD employees guaranteed admission into the program?

-Our first cohort of On the Rise Academy Fellows and Continuing Teachers will be relatively small so unfortunately, we cannot accept all applicants and while we are focused on current employees to participate, admission is not guaranteed.
+Our second cohort of On the Rise Academy Fellows and first cohort of Continuing Teachers will be relatively small so unfortunately, we cannot accept all applicants and while we are focused on current employees to participate, admission is not guaranteed.

 Training and Coaching